VincentBounce/WindowsContextMenuTools/README.md

 - To use it, right click one the folder you want to list the content, then select *List in Clipboard* or *List in Notepad*, then select:
   - *List content*: to list folders and files
   - *List content with subfolders*: to list full path of each element and subfolders
-  - *List content with subfolders as Admin*: if it's protected folder
+  - *List content with subfolders as Admin*: if it's a protected folder
   - *List only files*
   - *List on folders*